If it weren’t for online networking with medical writers – as well as other writers, I wouldn’t have succeeded as a freelance writer.

 I haven’t found any medical writing or health writing-related groups on Meetup yet (if you have, please post a link to them in the comments!) so why not start one in your local area?

-Facebook is a great way to network with other writers on the fly, because people tend to stay logged in to their Facebook accounts during the day, either on their computers, phones or devices, meaning that alerts are instant.
-This makes response time quite rapid if you have an urgent question.
+Facebook is a great way to network with other writers because people tend to stay logged in to their Facebook accounts all day long.
+That means alerts are instant, making response time rapid if you have an urgent question.

-Tip: If you’re linking your personal Facebook account to a professional group, you need to be comfortable that your privacy settings are up to date and that your profile information is SFW (safe for work).
+Tip: If you’re linking your personal Facebook account to a professional group, you need to be comfortable that your privacy settings are up to date and that your profile information is safe for work.